Creating a Video-Wall with Yodeck

 2. Type in a Name, e.g., “TV 1 Layout.”

-3. If your screen is mounted as a portrait, make sure you click the “+” icon to add the 16:9 portrait layout and remove the 16:9 landscape layout.
+3. If your screen is mounted as a portrait, click the “+” icon to add the 16:9 portrait layout and remove the 16:9 landscape layout.

 4. Click on “Media.”
 In the pop-up that appears, select the respective stream you created previously, e.g., “TV 1 Stream”, select the “Fitting Option” as “Stretch,” and click “Ok.”